 The Association of Independent Colleges and Universities in Massachusetts (AICUM) consists of 60 degree-granting, accredited independent or private colleges and universities in the Commonwealth.

-In the pleasant town of Hanover, on the Connecticut River, Dartmouth College was founded in 1769.
-That makes it America’s ninth oldest.
+In the pleasant town of Hanover, on the Connecticut River, Dartmouth College was founded in 1769, making it America’s ninth oldest.
 A member of the elite Ivy League, Dartmouth also has an outstanding medical school.
 New Hampshire is also home to New England College, whose sports teams are nicknamed the Pilgrims.
 Of course, New Hampshire has the added temptation for winter sports’ enthusiasts: fabulous skiing and boarding on weekends!

 Rhode Island’s institutions of higher education are widely recognized for their prominence in special areas.
 Another member of the Ivy League is Brown University, founded in 1764, making it the seventh oldest in America.
 Set in a historic part of Providence, with handsome old buildings, Brown is known for liberal arts, as well as its science, medical, and engineering programs.
 Other headliners include RISD, the Rhode Island School of Design and Johnson & Wales University, a college of culinary arts and hospitality, with famous alumni such as chefs Emeril Lagasse and Tyler Florence.